Bijgewerkt op: 14 jan. 2022

 Before birth, a baby is protected in the womb, which is a sterile environment.
 As long as a baby lives in the womb, a gut flora has not yet formed in a baby.
-There are also no bacteria in the uterus.
-The baby is naturally protected from harmful bacteria.
+There are also no bacteria in the uterus, so the baby is naturally protected from harm.
 Only during and after birth does a child come into contact with all potentially harmful and harmless micro-organisms.
 From this moment on, the intestinal flora starts to form.
 The gut flora works to support the digestion and immune system.
 It is now important that as many good bacteria as possible are present to be able to fight the bad bacteria.
-Often this is not yet the case.
-As a result, a baby suffers from colic and / or rash.
-Very annoying and pathetic for the baby and the mother of course.
+Often, this is not yet the case.
+As a result, a baby suffers from colic and/or rash.
+Very annoying for the baby and the mother of course.

 Immune system in the gut and rash